Data-Science-II/Project1-PranayKumar-DylanFauntleroy-NathanHales/README.md

 ### Scala

 To run the scala files, take the included CSVs and paste them into the scalation_1.6/data/analytics/ folder so they can be accessed directly by the scala files.
+Use the Concrete_Data.csv instead of the .xls file.

 The various scala files should just be copied into the scalation_1.6/scalation_modeling/src/main/scala/scalation/analytics/ folder.